connectjunkie/homebridge-beoplay/README.md

 Option | Default | Explanation
 --- | --- | ---
 `type` | `speaker` | What device type to present to HomeKit to represent the BeoPlay device.
-Values can be "speaker", "bulb", or "tv".
+Values can be "speaker", "bulb", "fan", or "tv".
 All have advantages and disadvantages - please see the notes below
-`mode` | `power` if type is `tv`, otherwise `mute` | What behaviour to perform when the device is muted (speaker) or turned off (bulb and TV).
+`mode` | `power` if type is `tv`, otherwise `mute` | What behaviour to perform when the device is muted (speaker) or turned off (bulb, fan and TV).
 Values can be "mute" or "power" - please see the notes below
 `on` | `input` if type is `tv`, otherwise `on` | Define whether to power on the device from standby using the API (available for speakers) or via setting an input (available for both speakers and TVs)
 `default` | `1` | The input number selected to power on the device when coming out of standby `inputs` | `undefined` | The inputs that can be selected from within the TV interface when using the TV integration.
 Available inputs will be parsed automatically if these values are not supplied, however by supplying these in the config you can customise which inputs are presented and the ordering.
 See below for the format.